merguriev/SelfPortal/README.md

 ### Installation [MANUAL]

+Using vSphere and OpenStack in SelfPortal are optional.
+You can skip points 9 or 10 (or both) of this instruction respectively.

 1. Install NGINX, PHP (curl, json, ldap, mysqli, xml modules), MySQL/MariaDB, Perl (JSON, YAML, LWP::Protocol::https, Socket6, Switch, IO::Socket::SSL modules).
 ```Shell
 sudo -i